Alton Towers: Runaway Mine Train

 On 20 July 2006, when the train was entering the tunnel section of its course, two carriages uncoupled, with the front half of the train continuing up the slope while the rear half remained in the tunnel.
 The front half failed to make it over the hill, rolled back and crashed into the stationary rear half.
 Six people were taken to hospital and 23 others were treated for cuts and bruises.
 Following the incident the Runaway Mine Train was closed for the rest of the season.
 The train was only returned to full length operation in June the following year.

 Toxicator

-On 15 March 2025, the brand new ride Toxicator was shut down for roughly 2 hours and 45 minutes on its opening day due to an incident involving a drainage/sewer overspill directly under the ride.
+On 15 March 2025, suspended top spin Toxicator was temporarily closed for several hours on its first day of operation.
+The closure was due to an incident involving a drainage and sewer overspill in the area directly beneath the attraction, during which raw sewage appeared to rise out of the ground.
+The ride resumed operation later the same day.

 Court cases

 In 2004, a private prosecution was brought against the park by a couple from the local village of Farley over its noise level.
 Alton Towers was found guilty, with the judge singling out Oblivion in his judgement.
 The park were fined £5000, and was later issued a Noise Abatement Order limiting emissions to 32 dB.
 The fine was reduced to £3500 and the limit increased to 40 dB on appeal.
 The order led to the park removing a recording from Oblivion that was played before the rides drop as they believed it contributed to the noise by encouraging riders to scream.

 The couple were later granted permission to bring an injunction hearing against the park to enforce the order in November 2011; however, there is no record of the case going ahead.